 Students may borrow equipment for same-day use as required for the completion of assignments and for classroom presentations.
 Common equipment that students borrow include: video cameras, tripods, adapters, laptops.
 Laptops may be borrowed for classroom presentations only (approx. 2-hour loan)

 Staff may borrow videos as required to support their instructional purposes.
-The typical loan period is same-day (or up to a week), however longer loan periods can be arranged with a staff member in Media Services.
+The typical loan period is same-day (or up to a week), however longer loan periods can be arranged with a staff member in AV Services.

 The regular loan period for students is same-day.
 Some videos may be borrowed overnight.
 Streaming videos may be accessed at any time, and simply require an Internet connection and RRC network log in to view.